CliffWhiskey/CliffWhiskey/README.md

-- 👋 Hi, I’m @CliffWhiskey
+- 👋 Hi, I’m Cliff Williams => @CliffWhiskey
 - 👀 I’m interested in ... a plethora of activities
 - 🌱 I’m currently learning ...
-MERN Full Stack Development at MIT online as a certificate
+MERN Full Stack Development at MIT online as a certificate to completed June 2023
 - 💞️ I’m looking to collaborate on ...
 To Be Determined, but likely healthcare related in nature.
 - 📫 How to reach me ... email: Cliffwms66@gmail.com